iostream/chromatone-helper/README.md

 npm run build
 ```

-Creates `build/chromatone/chromatone-combined-index.html` which contains everything in one file.
-This way it also works on mobile browsers!
+Creates `dist/chromatone/chromatone-combined-index.html` which contains everything in one file.
+This way the tool also works on mobile web browsers!

 Feature wishes
 --------------
+- Actual user reference
+-
 - Voicings
    * [x] include voicing in MIDI export
    * enable voicings like this (beginning from comma does not exist yet), examples: